Medicinal Chemistry MChem, BSc

 - Understand of the structure and bonding within heterocycles and how this controls heterocyclic properties

-In your final year, you’ll undertake a research project, which gives you the opportunity to follow your interests and investigate a topic at the cutting-edge of chemistry.
+In your final year, you’ll have a range of research-led topics to study at a more advanced level, as well as undertaking a research project, which gives you the opportunity to follow your interests and investigate an area at the cutting edge of medicinal chemistry, as well as further developing transferable skills such as communication and time management.
 You’ll work collaboratively with your supervisors throughout the project, who’ll be experts in your particular research area.

 Recent projects include: